mdoege/Py1620/README.md

 ### Why emulate the IBM 1620?

+The decimal-based IBM 1620 (codename CADET) computer was intended for science and engineering applications and was, like its business-oriented counterpart the IBM 1401 (codename SPACE), part of IBM's late 1950s effort to produce smaller, more affordable computers using the latest technology (core memory, transistors) that would appeal to budget-conscious first-time buyers such as Universities and mid-size business.
+Both computers were announced in 1959, were very successful in their respective niches and were often in use into the early 1970s.
+They were also kept alive by emulation, as IBM 360-type mainframes supported emulating them.

-The IBM 1620 feels similar in some ways to an early DEC PDP such as the PDP-8, but also opposite in other aspects, which makes it an interesting target for emulation.
+In practice, the IBM 1620 feels similar in some ways to an early DEC PDP such as the PDP-8, but also opposite in other aspects, which makes it an interesting target for emulation.
 Both the 1620 and the PDP-8 could be considered early personal computers, apart from their high price tags and more limited production runs.

 Similarities between the IBM 1620 and a PDP-8 include: They are friendly minicomputers, not too expensive (by the standards of the day), ideal for interactive use and games.
 Their basic operation is quite simple, with just the computer, a terminal (teletype/typewriter), and input/output via paper media required.
 Magnetic storage media were supported but optional for most software (making it easier to write an emulator for these machines).
 An operating system is not needed; most programs run on bare metal.